stfxecutables/df-analyze/docs/windows_install.md

 This creates a virtual environment directory `.venv` in the `df-analyze` directory.
-Now, we need to activate this virtual environment (i.e. tell PowerShell to use the Python binary and libraries contained in the local `.venv` folder rather than the global python 3.12.5 installatio files).
+Now, we need to activate this virtual environment (i.e. tell PowerShell to use the Python binary and libraries contained in the local `.venv` folder rather than the global python 3.12.5 installation files).
 In order to this, it is best to first set some permissions by running:

 ```powershell